-The EPA may recover from a person the actual and reasonable costs incurred by the EPA in providing the person with assistance prior to a resource consent application, notice of requirement or an application for a certificate of compliance being lodged with the EPA.
+We may recover from a person the actual and reasonable costs incurred by the EPA in providing the person with assistance prior to a resource consent application, notice of requirement, or an application for a certificate of compliance being lodged with the EPA.

 We may recover the actual and reasonable costs from a consent applicant or requiring authority that are incurred: